axibase/axibase-charts/README.md

 # Introduction

-**Axibase Charts** is a graphics library for visualizing time series with [widgets](./widgets/README.md).
+**Axibase Charts** is a graphics library for visualizing time series.

-The library implements a simple configuration syntax to build [real-time dashboards](https://apps.axibase.com/chartlab/2ef08f32) with declarative settings.
+The library implements a simple configuration syntax to build [dashboards](https://apps.axibase.com/chartlab/2ef08f32) from  [widgets](./widgets/README.md).

 ```ls
 [widget]